UBC-MDS/exploratory-data-viz/chapters/en/slides/module6/module6_03.md

 ```

 Notes: To make our visualization easier to interpret, we can add
 descriptive titles.
-These are often particularly important for
+These are often particularly important when we
+create more complex figures since there are now several panels within
+each figure to keep track of.

+This doesn’t mean that each panel absolutely needs a title, but when in
+doubt it is better to add one title too many than one too few.

+---

+# Let’s apply what we learned!

+Notes: <br>